rberrelleza/transitbot/README.md

 transitbot
 ==========

-HipChat bot that gives public transit information
+HipChat bot that gives public transit information for the SF Bay area.

+More regions to come!